RauncR/WebMicListen/README.md

 - Client enters password
 - Click **"Start Receiving Data"**
-- Status messages display either listening or not
+- Status messages display when the app is listening

 ## How it works (technical side)
 ### Audio Capture